edwillys/gamechanger/README.md

 1: "ffffffffffffffff"

-- coil 1 out of phase phase in series from ground to string 1, coil 2 in phase in series from string 1 to string 6
+- coil 1 out of phase in series from ground to string 1, coil 2 in phase in series from string 1 to string 6

 0: "0300000010011263"